melvincwng/covid19-tracker-app/README.md

 ## Languages/Tools used:
 HTML, CSS, Javascript, MERN stack (MongoDB, Express, React, Node.js)
+Note: the application may not work with node v18, users may be required to use another version such as v16

 ## Libraries & APIs used:
 Libraries: Material UI, Bootstrap, react-countup, react-chartjs-2, Formik, react-loader-spinner